 Use sparingly: Bananas, cherries, mango, figs, grapes, pineapple

 Tip: Frozen fruits will add more of a thick, milkshake-like texture, and avocado will also help thicken.
-Frozen bananas are the ultimate smoothie thickener, but unfortunately have a high sugar content (15 grams each!).
-Cut them into fourths before freezing and add a little chunk to your smoothies for thickening power, but not a lot of sugar.
+Frozen bananas are packed with health-promoting nutrients [source] and are the ultimate smoothie thickener.
+But, unfortunately, they have a high sugar content—15 grams each!
+Cut them into fourths before freezing, and add a little chunk to your smoothies for thickening power without a lot of sugar.

-It’s important to note that when it comes to eating whole fruit, the sugar that it does contain comes packaged together with lots of really great stuff like dietary fiber, antioxidants, vitamins, and minerals.
-In particular the dietary fiber helps to slow down the uptake of sugar into the bloodstream and help keep blood sugar stable.
+It’s important to note that, when it comes to eating whole fruit, the sugar it does contain comes packaged together with lots of really great stuff like dietary fiber, antioxidants, vitamins, and minerals [source].
+In particular, the fiber helps slow down the uptake of sugar into the bloodstream and keeps blood sugar stable [source].

 1. Raspberries

-Sweet, delicious red raspberries are like a low sugar gift from mother nature.
+Sweet, delicious red raspberries are like a low-sugar gift from mother nature.
+This phytonutrient-packed fruit has tremendous nutritional value and is considered one of the highest in dietary fiber.
+The antioxidant compounds heal inflammation and work to prevent cardiovascular disease, reduce symptoms of colitis, and improve blood pressure and glucose balance [source].
 One cup of fresh or frozen raspberries contains just 5 grams of sugar.

 2. Strawberries

-Ripe, plump, juicy strawberries are so sweet and delicious you wouldn’t think they’re likely to be low in sugar, but they are!
-A one cup serving of strawberries yields only 7 grams of sugar.
+Ripe, plump, juicy strawberries are so sweet and delicious that you wouldn’t think they’re likely to be low in sugar, but they are!
+A one-cup serving of strawberries yields only 7 grams of sugar.
+They are also little nutrient powerhouses, containing high levels of vitamin C and folate, along with many other vitamins, minerals, and anti-inflammatories [source].

 3. Blackberries

-In addition to being super high in antioxidants, blackberries are also a delicious low sugar fruit.
-Like strawberries, they’ve got 7 grams of sugar per one cup serving.
+All berries are rich sources of protective polyphenols that keep those damaging free radicals in check, and blackberries are no exception [source].
+In addition to being super high in antioxidants, blackberries are also a delicious low-sugar fruit.
+Like strawberries, they’ve got 7 grams of sugar per one-cup serving.

 4. Grapefruit

-This big beefy winter citrus is a good option for a low sugar fruit.
-A large grapefruit contains 7 grams of sugar per 100 gram serving, or about 8 grams of sugar in a half of a large fruit.
+This big, beefy winter citrus is a good option for a low-sugar fruit.
+A large grapefruit contains 7 grams of sugar per 100-gram serving or about 8 grams of sugar in half of a large fruit.
+They are a rich source of potassium like other citrus fruits but contain higher levels of zinc [source].

 5. Watermelon

-Not only is watermelon incredibly hydrating, but it’s also a tasty low sugar fruit.
-One cup of diced watermelon has just less than 9 grams of sugar.
+Not only is watermelon incredibly hydrating, but it contains phytochemicals with numerous health benefits.
+It reduces blood pressure, prevents cardiovascular disease, slows the growth of cancer cells, and helps with weight management by making you feel full [source].
+It’s also a tasty low-sugar fruit.
+One cup of diced watermelon has just under 9 grams of sugar.

-The fuzzy green fruits native to New Zealand are a good low sugar choice with just 6 grams of sugar per fruit.
+High in vitamin C and known to help immune function [source], these fuzzy green fruits native to New Zealand are a good low-sugar choice with just 6 grams of sugar per fruit.
 A one-cup serving would contain about 16 grams of sugar, just for reference.

 7. Lemons and limes

-Although you’re not likely to sit down to a bowl of lime wedges, lemons and limes are both a great option for low sugar fruit with just over 1 gram of sugar per fruit.
-They’re definitely a great way to add some pizazz to your sparkling water!
+Although you’re not likely to sit down to a bowl of lime wedges, lemons and limes contain numerous therapeutic antioxidant compounds [source] that work to prevent inflammatory and age-related conditions [source].
+They are both great options for low-sugar fruit with just over 1 gram of sugar each.
+They’re definitely a great way to add some pizzazz to your sparkling water!

 8. Cranberries

-If you can handle the pucker, fresh cranberries are a great low sugar fruit.
+Cranberries are not only beneficial for urinary health but they have been shown to lower cholesterol and blood pressure—and they are powerful antioxidants [source].
+If you can handle the pucker, fresh cranberries are a great low-sugar fruit.
 They’ve got just 4 grams of sugar per cup.
 Be aware that most dried cranberries are sweetened, so they’re not a good option.

 9. Avocado

 Did you know that avocado is technically a fruit?
+Like most other fruits, they are a good source of vitamins, fiber, and antioxidants.
+In addition, avocados contain healthy fats.
+With so many unique nutritional benefits, they could even be called a superfood [source].
 A large avocado only contains about 1 gram of sugar in the entire fruit.
 Avocado lovers rejoice!

 10. Guava

-Lastly, this little tropical fruit is a low sugar treat.
-Guavas contain a little less than 5 grams of sugar per fruit, or 9 grams of sugar in a 100g serving.
+Lastly, this little tropical fruit is a low-sugar treat.
+In fact, it has a history of use for the treatment of diabetes and menstrual disorders in Southeast Asia.
+Studies have shown it reduces cholesterol and blood pressure and contains anti-cancer compounds [source].
+Guavas contain a little less than 5 grams of sugar per fruit, or 9 grams of sugar in a 100-gram serving.

-Note: fruits do vary in size, weight, and sugar content, so the following amounts are based on averages for standard serving sizes.
+Note: fruits do vary in size, weight, and sugar content, so the amounts given are based on the averages for standard serving sizes.